OrdoLuminis/ordoluminis.github.io/_posts/2025-02-08-on-envy-and-jealousy.markdown

 <blockquote>hence comes the State of Mind of those who loathe their idleness, complain that they have nothing to do, and view the progress of others with the bitterest jealousy: for an unhappy sloth favours the growth of envy, and those who cannot succeed themselves wish everyone else to be ruined (p.
 257).</blockquote>

-The Bible reveals that this group contains the practitioners of evil&mdash;encompassing the irreligious and the self-deceived who give strong evidence that they are <strong>not</strong> truly born‑again (1Jn.
+The Bible reveals that this group contains the practitioners of evil&mdash;encompassing the irreligious, unrepentant (Ac 3:26), and self-deceived who give strong evidence that they are <strong>not</strong> truly born‑again (1Jn.
 3:9–10; Jn 3:3):

 <blockquote>
 For where there is jealousy and selfishness, there is disorder and every evil <strong>practice</strong>.
 (NET Bible: Full Notes Edition, 2015, James 3:16).